fcavallarin/htcap/README.md

 ```

-The algorithm is extreamely simple, it just removes the values from url parameters and it sorts
+The algorithm is extreamely simple, it just removes the values from parameters and it sorts
 them alphabetically; for example http://www.test.local/a/?c=1&amp;a=2&amp;b=3 becames
 http://www.test.local/a/?a=&amp;b=&amp;c= .
 A good idea would be the use of the SimHash algorithm but lots of tests are needed.
+In case of POST requests the same algorithm is also applied to the following payloads:
+ 1. URL-Encoded
+ 2. XML
+ 3. JSON

 ### Detailed Module Example: